json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 destination schema to it</i>.

 Consider the following example of a schema that follows a reference to an anchor.
-In the left, the lexical scope of the destination schema (highlighted in red), consists of it parent schema (highlighted in green), and its grandparent schema (highlighted in blue).
-However, in the right, the dynamic scope of the destination schema (highlighted in red) consists of the schema that referenced the anchor (highlighted in green) and the schema that led to the evaluation of such reference (highlighted in blue):
+On the left, the lexical scope of the destination schema (highlighted in red), consists of it parent schema (highlighted in green), and its grandparent schema (highlighted in blue).
+However, on the right, the dynamic scope of the destination schema (highlighted in red) consists of the schema that referenced the anchor (highlighted in green) and the schema that led to the evaluation of such reference (highlighted in blue):